robseb/Django2FPGAdemo/README.md

 * All **HTTP**-attaches are listed on the terminal as well

-# Creating a new Django to interact with the FPGA fabric
+# Creating a new Django App to interact with the FPGA fabric
 Every Django project requires at least one application (App).
 We will build an App to readout the Soft-IP ADC Interface (*Analog Devices LTC2308*) of a Terasic DE10-Standard- or Terasic DE10-Nano-Board and present the data in the web browser.
 As a second feature, we will build a management interface for changing the FPGA configuration.